Muhammad: Appearance and depictions

-"Muhammad at the Ka'ba" from the Siyer-i Nebi.'
+Muhammad at the Ka'ba from the Siyer-i Nebi.
 Muhammad is shown with veiled face, c.
 1595.

 Various sources present a probable description of Muhammad in the prime of his life.
 He was slightly above average in height, with a sturdy frame and wide chest.
 His neck was long, bearing a large head with a broad forehead.
 His eyes were described as dark and intense, accentuated by long, dark eyelashes.
 His hair, black and not entirely curly, hung over his ears.
 His long, dense beard stood out against his neatly trimmed mustache.
 His nose was long and aquiline, ending in a fine point.
 His teeth were well-spaced.
 His face was described as intelligent, and his clear skin had a line of hair from his neck to his navel.
 Despite a slight stoop, his stride was brisk and purposeful.
 Muhammad's lip and cheek were ripped by a slingstone during the Battle of Uhud.
 The wound was later cauterized, leaving a scar on his face.

 However, since the hadith prohibits the creation of images of sentient living beings, Islamic religious art mainly focuses on calligraphy.
 Muslims generally avoid depictions of Muhammad, and instead decorate mosques with calligraphy, Quranic inscriptions, or geometrical designs.
+Ottoman calligraphers in the 17th century developed the hilya, a graphic art form that lays out textual descriptions of Muhammad's appearance and personal qualities in a shape based on the human body.
+These allow Muslims to contemplate Muhammad without using pictorial depictions, and have continued as an art form to the present day.
 Today, the interdiction against images of Muhammad—designed to prevent worship of Muhammad, rather than God—is much more strictly observed in Sunni Islam (85–90% of Muslims) and Ahmadiyya Islam (1%) than among Shias (10–15%).
 While both Sunnis and Shias have created images of Muhammad in the past, Islamic depictions of Muhammad are rare.
 They have mostly been limited to the private and elite medium of the miniature, and since about 1500 most depictions show Muhammad with his face veiled, or symbolically represent him as a flame.